MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

 A deduplication output entity contains the following information:
 - IDs / Keys
   - Primary key field and its alternate IDs field.
 Alternate IDs field consists of all the alternate IDs identified for a record.
   - Deduplication_GroupId field shows the group or cluster identified within an entity that groups all the similar records based on the specified deduplication fields.
-This is  used for system processing purposes.
+It's used for system processing purposes.
 If there are no manual deduplication rules specified and system defined deduplication rules apply, you may not find this field in the deduplication output entity.
   - Deduplication_WinnerId: This field contains the winner ID from the identified groups or clusters.
 If the Deduplication_WinnerId is same as the Primary key value for a record, it means that the record is the winner record.
 - Fields used to define the deduplication rules.
 - Rule and Score fields to denote which of the deduplication rules got applied and the score returned by the matching algorithm.